robfatland/docker-workshop/WORKSHOP_INSTRUCTIONS.md

 ## Part 4 Bind Mount

-For this segment you will need a Linux path to a temporary data directory on your host machine.
+For this segment we need a Linux path to a temporary data directory on the host machine (laptop).
-I will refer to such a location as `/home/rob/tmpdata`; so please substitute your location.
+I will refer to this location as `~/dwdata`.

-The goal here is to create a data space in the Container that is identical to a data space on your host.
+Our goal is to create a corresponding data space in the Container.
+The host data directory is then bound to the data directory on the Container.

-In this way -- while the Container runs in an isolated space -- it can produce results that we can access in our normal host space.
+In this way -- while the Container runs in an isolated space -- its results are accessible in our host world.

 ```

 -v local:docker
 ```